 - Compare and contrast women's roles during the Civil War and World War I

-American Red Cross: Founded in 1881 by Clara Burton, the American Red Cross prevents and alleviates human suffering in the face of emergencies by mobilizing the power of volunteers and the generosity of donors.
+American Red Cross: Founded in 1881 by Clara Barton, the American Red Cross prevents and alleviates human suffering in the face of emergencies by mobilizing the power of volunteers and the generosity of donors.
 It also supplied the majority of women nurses during World War I.

 Aid Society: An organization, or voluntary association, formed to provide mutual aid or benefit to people in need.
 During the Civil War and World War I Aid Societies provided much relief to soldiers.

 Army Nurse Corps: Today the Nurse Corps officers lead a nursing team that cares for Soldiers and their families.
 As part of the Army Nurse Corps, they play an important role in improving the overall quality of life for Soldiers and their families.
 During World War I they employed many female nurses.

 Domestic: A term that pertains to the home, the household, household affairs, or the family.

 Liberty Loan: A bond that was sold to civilians in order to support the Allied war effort during World War I.

 Refreshment Saloon: A place where soldiers coming back from battle could relax, eat, and find comfortable beds.

 Sanitary Fair: A fundraising bazaar where women came together to raise money for the United States Sanitary Commission.